 Interactive Gambling Act Amendment

-Until recently, there had been no serious attempts by Australian lawmakers to crack down on foreign sites that continue to do business with citizens.
+Until recently, Australian lawmakers had not seriously attempted to crack down on foreign sites that continue to do business with citizens.
 That has changed with the passage of an amendment to the IGA that has clarified the legality of certain gaming activities and instituted new penalties on operators that do not comply.

-For example, the legality of online poker was left in a somewhat grey area previously.
-The original IGA never categorically criminalized online poker even though it also included no language that would make it possible for poker sites to acquire gaming licenses.
-Thus, a large number of foreign poker sites continued to do business in Australia despite lacking a licence of any sort.
+For example, the legality of online poker was previously left in a somewhat grey area.
+The original IGA never categorically criminalized online poker, even though it also included no language that would make it possible for poker sites to acquire gaming licenses.
+Thus, a large number of foreign poker sites continued to do business in Australia despite lacking a license of any sort.

-Additionally, the law is imposing stricter new penalties on operators that continue to break the law moving forward.
+Additionally, the law is imposing stricter new penalties on operators that continue breaking the law.
 Bigger fines and criminal penalties apply to those sites and their key executives – but that’s not all.

-The IGA Amendment Bill also grants the government the authority to notify other regulators of sites that flagrantly violate Australian law.
+The IGA Amendment Bill also allows the government to notify other regulators of sites that flagrantly violate Australian law.
 These notifications could end up costing those operators the licenses they hold in other countries.
 In some jurisdictions, licensed sports betting sites that violate laws in other parts of the world are considered “unsuitable” and run the risk of having their licenses revoked.

 The amendment also prohibits all forms of in-play betting once and for all.
-Licensed Australian betting sites had been using a technical and legal loophole to offer a form if in-play betting even though it is illegal to do so.
+Licensed Australian betting sites have been using a technical and legal loophole to offer a form of in-play betting even though it is illegal to do so.
 That practice has been put out of business.

 One late change added to the bill has also put an end to credit betting that began in February of 2018.
-Prior to the ban, Australian punters could actually go into debt to online bookmakers if they received credit and then placed losing wagers.
+Before the ban, Australian punters could go into debt to online bookmakers if they received credit and then placed losing wagers.

 Internet Blocking of Unlicensed Operators